 Quality and quality assurance is a strong focus across the College.
 It supports quality development, continuous improvement and also monitors the quality of service offered by the College.

-At North East Scotland College we realise that things don’t always go the way we want them to, and sometimes they can go wrong.
+We also realise that things don’t always go the way we want them to, and sometimes they can go wrong.
 However, the College is committed to ensuring that everyone receives the best possible service and we want to respond to any problems quickly so that we can improve our services as soon as possible.

 We expect all staff to be responsive to any difficulties encountered by students and other clients of the College.
 In particular we expect teaching staff to develop a classroom atmosphere in which you can express your views openly and in which problems can be dealt with directly and immediately.